-The familiar methods for sample size estimation used in randomized clinical trials (RCTs) require modifications for use in parallel group- or cluster-randomized trials (GRTs), individually randomized group-treatment (IRGT) trials, and stepped wedge group- or cluster-randomized trials (SWGRTs) to account for the positive intraclass correlation (ICC) expected among members of the same group or cluster (Campbell and Walters, 2014; Donner and Klar, 2000; Eldridge and Kerry, 2012; Hayes and Moulton, 2017; Moerbeek and Teerenstra, 2016; Murray, 1998).
+The familiar methods for sample size estimation used in randomized clinical trials require modifications for use in parallel group- or cluster-randomized trials (GRTs), individually randomized group-treatment (IRGT) trials, stepped wedge group- or cluster-randomized trials (SWGRTs), and group or cluster regression discontinuity designs (GRDDs) to account for the positive intraclass correlation (ICC) expected among members of the same group or cluster (Campbell and Walters, 2014; Donner and Klar, 2000; Eldridge and Kerry, 2012; Hayes and Moulton, 2017; Moerbeek and Teerenstra, 2016; Murray, 1998; ).
 The specific modifications will depend on the design of the study, the expected distribution of the outcome variable, and the analytic plan.

-The terminology and methods used to estimate sample size for GRTs and IRGTs are based on work published in the first textbook on the design and analysis of parallel group-randomized trials (Murray, 1998) and updated in subsequent articles (Janega et al., 2004; Murray et al., 2007; Pals et al., 2008).
+The terminology and methods used to estimate sample size for GRTs and IRGT trials are based on work published in the first textbook on the design and analysis of parallel GRTs (Murray, 1998) and updated in subsequent articles (Janega et al., 2004; Murray et al., 2007; Pals et al., 2008).
 The terminology and methods used to estimate sample size for SWGRTs are based on several important articles (

 ;